seanthegeek/seanthegeek.github.io/_posts/2024-08-25-x86-assembly-code-basics-for-reverse-engineers.md

 ![A representation of the stack with push and pop operations](/assets/images/lifo-stack.webp)

 32 bit applications use the stack to store the values of local variables and function arguments.
+The first parameter will be the bottom `PUSH` instruction, and the last argument will be the top `PUSH` instruction.
 Each item on the stack has 4 bytes.
 Addressing on the stack goes from larger to smaller values as more items are added to the stack, which might seem counterintuitive.

 The `ESP` register points to the address of the next item on the stack.
 Its value is automatically updated as the stack changes.